-- While in Live View or Playback, press Menuse (→) to highlight □. - Use ▲▼ to highlight a menu option, then press MenuOK to display the menu option's sub-menu. - 3.
-Use ▲▼ to highlight a setting, then press Menu OK.
+- 1. While in Live View or Playback, press Menu (K), then use (I) to highlight . - Use ▲▼ to highlight a menu option, then press ^{Menu}/{OK} to display the menu option's sub-menu. - 3.
+Use \blacktriangle to highlight a setting, then press $\frac{Menu}{OK}$. - 4.
+Press D/D to exit the Capture Menu.

-For on-camera information about an option, use $\blacktriangle \blacktriangledown$ to highlight Help... in the option's sub-menu, then press $\frac{\mathsf{Menu}}{\mathsf{OK}}$ .
+For on-camera information about an option, use \blacktriangle to highlight Help... in the option's sub-menu, then press $\frac{Menu}{OK}$.

-Shooting Modes-For selecting a shooting mode.
+Mode Shooting Modes -For selecting a shooting mode.
 For information about shooting modes and another way to select them, see Using the shooting modes on page 15.
 Image Quality-Sets resolution and compression for images.
 The greater the number, the higher the resolution.

-M525:

-- 6MP Best-For enlarging or printing images greater than 28 x 36 cm (11 by 14 in). - Normal (6MP) (Default)-For printing images up to 28 x 36 cm (11 by 14 in).

-(continued)

-- 4MP-For printing images up to 20 x 25 cm (8 by 10 in). - 2MP-For printing images up to 13 x 18 cm (5 by 7 in). - VGA-For sending images via e-mail or posting them to the Internet.

-M425:

-- 5MP Best-For enlarging or printing images greater than 28 x 36 cm (11 by 14 in). - Normal (5MP) (Default)-For printing images up to 28 x 36 cm (11 by 14 in). - 3MP-For printing images up to 20 x 25 cm (8 by 10 in). - 1MP-For printing images up to 10 x 15 cm (4 by 6 in). - VGA-For sending images via e-mail or posting them to the Internet.
+7MP Best-For enlarging or printing images greater than 28 x 36 cm (11 by 14 in).
+Normal (7MP) (Default)-For printing images up to 28 x 36 cm (11 by 14 in).
+5MP-For printing images up to 20 x 25 cm (8 by 10 in).
+2MP-For printing images up to 13 x 18 cm (5 by 7 in).
+VGA-For sending images via e-mail or posting them to the Internet.
 Date & Time Imprint-Imprints date in lower left corner of image.

-- Off (Default)-No date or time imprinted on the image. - Date Only-Date permanently imprinted. - Date & Time-Date and time permanently imprinted.
+Off (Default)-No date or time imprinted on the image.
+Date Only-Date permanently imprinted.
+Date & Time-Date and time permanently imprinted.
 Exposure Compensation-Overrides the camera's automatic exposure setting.
-For more information, see Exposure Compensation on page 18.

-- To make the images you are about to capture brighter, press > to increase the value.

-White Balance-Balances color based on lighting conditions.
+For more information, see Exposure Compensation on page 19.
+To make the images you are about to capture brighter, press > to increase the value.
+To make the images you are about to capture darker, press to decrease the value.
+WB White Balance-Balances color based on lighting conditions.
 For more information, see White Balance on page 19.

-- Auto (Default)-Corrects for scene illuminance.
-For general picture taking. - Sun-For outdoor scenes in sunny or cloudy conditions. - Shade-For outdoor scenes in shade or at dusk. - Tungsten-For indoor scenes with incandescent or halogen lighting. - Fluorescent-For indoor scenes with fluorescent lighting.

-ISO Speed-Adjusts the camera's sensitivity to light.
+Auto (Default)-Corrects for scene illuminance.
+For general picture taking.
+Sun-For outdoor scenes in sunny or cloudy conditions.
+Shade-For outdoor scenes in shade or at dusk.
+Tungsten-For indoor scenes with incandescent or halogen lighting.
+Fluorescent-For indoor scenes with fluorescent lighting. [[50] ISO Speed -Adjusts the camera's sensitivity to light.
 For more information, see ISO speed on page 19.

-- Auto (Default)-Camera selects the best ISO speed for scene. - ISO 100-For best quality. - ISO 200-For lower light conditions. - ISO 400-For lower light conditions and/or action when short shutter speeds are desired.
+Auto (Default)-Camera selects the best ISO speed for the scene.
+ISO 100-For best quality.
+ISO 200-For lower light conditions.
+ISO 400-For lower light conditions and/or action when short shutter speeds are desired.